 Sadly, at the end of November, there was an attack on London Bridge.
-My office is very close to London Bridge and we were actually put into lockdown from 2pm until 6:30pm on that Friday.
+My office is very close to London Bridge.
+We were actually put into lockdown from 2 pm until 6:30 pm on that Friday.
 Which was scary, but the safest thing to do.

 It reminded me just how fleeting and easy it would be for change to happen.
 Obviously, whilst I was nearby I wasn’t anywhere near danger truly.
-But I could see it from my office window and I experienced the lockdown with every single one of my colleagues in that day.
+But I could see it from my office window and I experienced the lockdown with every single one of my colleagues.
 Yet, no one worried or got frustrated with it.
-Instead, we all put our wine in the fridge – and yes, we publishers all have wine on our desk for some reason – and there was an an Assist-Mas party in one of the conference rooms.
+Instead, we all put our wine in the fridge.
+And yes, we publishers all have wine on our desks for some reason.
+And there was an Assist-Mas party in one of the conference rooms.
 (Assist-mas = Assistant’s Christmas Party).

 I love this city.
 It never grows old for me.
-Maybe that’s a rose-tinted look at it, as it’s not perfect and I know that, but it still it’s the place I want to be.
+Maybe that’s a rose-tinted look at it, as it’s not perfect, but it still it’s the place I want to be.

 I realise this post is a very positive, happy-go-lucky look at 2019 and I do want to reiterate that it hasn’t been perfect.
-Friends of mine lost loved ones, I got the norovirus, I’ve had to have awkward conversations and made mistakes whilst doing my new job, rifts have been opened in my own family and I’ve upset people and had to apologise, back-track or move on.
+Friends of mine lost loved ones, I got the norovirus, and I’ve had to have awkward conversations and made mistakes whilst doing my new job.
+Rifts have been opened in my own family and I’ve upset people and had to apologise, back-track or move on.

 No year is going to be perfect, if it was we wouldn’t appreciate it.

 This year I truly do appreciate it though.
-Like I keep saying, it’s been one of the best years of my life for me.
-And that’s because I didn’t look back at all the crappy stuff that’s happened before, I just got on with what I wanted to do and stopped wallowing.
+Like I keep saying, it’s been one of the best years of my life.
+And that’s because I didn’t look back at all the crappy stuff that’s happened before.
+I just got on with what I wanted to do and stopped wallowing.

-As I said before, this all comes across a bit arrogant but I have decided modesty isn’t for me.
+As I said before, this all comes across as a bit arrogant.
+But I have decided modesty isn’t for me.
 Humility, yes, but modesty can go shove itself.
-If I’ve done a good job I’m going to say so, if I feel hot I’ll instagram it, if I am proud of something I’ll tweet it.
+If I’ve done a good job I’m going to say so.
+If I feel hot I’ll Instagram it, if I am proud of something I’ll tweet it.